anikkasood/cs205-project2/README.md

 | Large Dataset             | 50 / 1000            | 23.3 min          | 30.0 min             |
 | Breast Cancer Wisconsin   | 30 / 569             | 2.5 min           | 3.0 min              |

-## Notes

-- Forward Selection was generally faster and more accurate across all datasets.
-- Backward Elimination became more expensive as the number of features increased.
-- Traces for all runs are included at the bottom of the report for reference.